 The surname Adamovicz was first found in Cracow, a province of Poland which lies centrally, bounded by Kielce, Lublin, Silesia and Lwow.
 The captial city is Cracow, said to be the intellectual center of Poland.
 The region is composed of Poles and Gorale (Highlanders) who speak their own dialect and wear picturesque costumes.
 One Adamowicz family line is of old Lutheran descent from Austria, who, in around the year 1500 went to Harrien and Wierland, and it was there that they probably took on the Polish name Adamowicz.

-Important Dates for the Adamovicz family
+Early History of the Adamovicz family

 This web page shows only a small excerpt of our Adamovicz research.
 Another 162 words (12 lines of text) covering the years 1550, 1600, 1658, and 1802 are included under the topic Early Adamovicz History in all our PDF Extended History products and printed products wherever possible.